markishou/CPSC210-CarInventoryManager/README.md

 ## User Stories
 - As a user, I want to be able to search for a vehicle with the exact specifications I am interested in.
 - As a user, I want to be able to view a list of vehicles that meet the exact specifications I am interested in.
-- As a user, I want to be able to list my own vehicles up for sale.
+- **As a user, I want to be able to list my own vehicles up for sale.**
 - As a user, I want to be able to see the vehicles I have listed.
-- As a user, I want to be able to mark my vehicles that I listed as sold.